-Once a lien is placed on the property, if the property is sold while the Medicaid beneficiary is living, not only will the beneficiary cease to be eligible for Medicaid due to the cash from the sale, but the beneficiary would have to satisfy the lien by paying back the state for its coverage of care to date.
+Once there is a lien on the property, if the property sells while the Medicaid recipient is living, they cease to be eligible for Medicaid because of the cash from the sale.
+In addition, they would have to satisfy the lien by paying back the state for its coverage of care to date.

 In some states, the Medicaid agency may remove the lien when the Medicaid enrollee dies.
 In other states, the state can collect on the lien after the Medicaid recipient dies.
 Check with a qualified estate planning or elder law attorney to see how your local Medicaid agency handles this.